This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Regardless of the taxi company you use, make sure the driver is willing to put on the meter before you get in the car.
 Be aware that some may have altered their meters to run faster, so keep your eye on it.
 Alternatively, you can agree on a fair price before you go so you don’t have to worry about the meter at all.

-🌟 To get the most out of your time in Bali, I highly recommend you hire a private driver for at least one day.
+🌟 To get the most out of your time in Bali, I highly recommend hiring a private driver for at least one day.
 This is an affordable 10-hour customizable tour, you decide when and where to go.
 It doesn’t get much easier and you won’t find a more affordable driver!

 Ridesharing services such as Gojek and Grab are Southeast Asia’s answer to Uber.
-They are technically forbidden in many places such as Ubud and Uluwatu which is super annoying because it is the most affordable transportation option if you don’t want to drive on your own.
+They are technically forbidden in many places such as Ubud and the Uluwatu beaches which is super annoying because it is the most affordable transportation option if you don’t want to drive on your own.

 Unfortunately, not all drivers are honest.
 Unlike Uber, you’ll be paying the driver in cash if you don’t have an Indonesian bank account.
 And because of that, many drivers have taken it upon themselves to set their own prices.
-Sometimes double or even triple what you were quoted in the app.
-After waiting for the assigned driver, some tourists just opt to pay the extra fee to avoid any conflict.
-Which, of course, keeps this scam alive.

 The best thing you can do is to mention the amount you’ve been quoted in the app before getting in the car or on the scooter, just to make sure you and your driver are on the same page.
 And if you’re happy with your ride or delivery, remember to give them a little tip.
-I actually think their services are too affordable sometimes, so I always tip if everything went smoothly.

 So far I’ve only had good experiences with Gojek.
 Not only for transport but I’ve also used them a lot when I’ve been sick and needed food and stuff from the pharmacy.
 You just order through the app and a driver will deliver it to your door.
 Super convenient!